wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

 ### Meeting the climate targets

-To limit global warming to below 2&deg;C, within the next decade a global reduction from 55 gigatonnes CO₂ equivalent (GtCO₂e) by 32 GtCO₂e to 23 GtCO₂e per year is needed [[5]](#5).
+To limit global warming to 1.5&deg;C, within the next decade a global reduction from 55 gigatonnes CO₂ equivalent (GtCO₂e) by 32 GtCO₂e to 23 GtCO₂e per year is needed [[5]](#5).
 So by 2030 that would mean a necessary reduction in overall CO₂ emissions of more than 50%.
 According to the International Energy Agency [[10]](#10), emissions from electricity are currently estimated at about 10 GtCO₂e.
 The global proportion of electricity from renewables is projected to rise from the current figure of 22% to slightly more than 30% by 2040 [[15]](#15).
 In other words, we cannot count on renewables to eliminate CO₂ emissions from electricity in time to meet the climate targets.
 Reducing the energy consumption is the only option.

-### Energy consumption of computational resources
+### Emissions from consumption of computational resources

 The consequence of the end of Moore's law was expressed most dramatically in a 2015 report by the Semiconductor Industry Association (SIA) "Rebooting the IT Revolution: a call to action" [[1]](#1), which calculated that, based on projected growth rates and on the 2015 ITRS roadmap for CMOS chip engineering technologies [[16]](#16),